jundalisay/spblist/content/en/research/indian/gospel/chapter-04.md

 Kedār was a government official and had spent several years at Dāccā, in East Bengal, where he had become a friend of Vijay Goswami.
 The two would spend a great part of their time together, talking about Sri Ramakrishna and his spiritual experiences.
 Kedār had once been a member of the Brahmo Samaj.
 He followed the path of bhakti.
 Spiritual talk always brought tears to his eyes.

-It was five o'clock in the afternoon.
+It was 5pm.
 Kedār was very happy that day, having arranged a religious festival for Sri Ramakrishna.
 A singer had been hired by Ram, and the whole day passed in joy.

 The Master explained to the devotees the secret of communion with God.